JiraJedi/jirajedi.github.io/_posts/show-sum-estimate-of-epic-children.md

 What we are doing here is defining that we want the following actions to take place within Epics that are parents of the issues that have triggered the automation flow.

 ### Calculate Totals
 This is where our newly created fields come in.
+We add another action in the branch rule "Edit Issue Fields"
 <figure>
     <img src="/assets/images/editIssueFields.png"
          alt="Edit Issue Fields">